ibm-cloud-docs/EventStreams/eventstreams068.md

     * elliptic curve cryptography
     * TLS server name indication (SNI)
 * You must use TLS v1.2 in the following cases:
-    * the browser that you use to access the {{site.data.keyword.messagehub}} dashboard must support this
     * for making connections to the Kafka native and REST interfaces
+    * the browser that you use to access the {{site.data.keyword.messagehub}} dashboard must support TLS v1.2

 ## Encryption of message payloads, topic names, and consumer groups
 {: #encryption_payloads notoc}